 4-nights and 3-days guided fishing

-Airport reception, roundtrip ground transfers to the liveaboard, lodging, meals, open bar, guided fishing, fishing license, Wi-Fi, and laundry service.
+Airport reception, roundtrip ground transfers to the liveaboard, lodging, meals, Wi-Fi (available in 2019), alcoholic beverages (open bar policy), guided fishing, and fishing license.

 Packages do not include:

-Airfare to/from Rosario, Resistencia or Corrientes; fishing equipment and tackle, phone calls, laundry service $15.00 per load, gratuities, airport taxes (usually included in cost of airfare), and anything not mentioned under the inclusions.
+Airfare, fishing equipment, flies, and tackle, phone calls, laundry service $15.00 per load, gratuities, airport taxes (usually included in the cost of airfare), and anything not mentioned under the inclusions.
 Flies cost approximately $200.00 for a week’s supply.
 The Cast and Blast does not include cartridges or hunting licenses.